steveghee/OCTO_Studio_extensions/README.md

 WIP

 ## Metadata

+### Locator (** new **)
+The Locator widget can be linked to the output of Finder.
+The output of locator is a matching list if location points that match the items in the find results list.
+This list could be bound to the input of the wayfinder, allow the user to locate items spatially.

 ### Finder
 Provides real-time metadata shearch within specified model ID. ou can supply the property name, the search value, and the operation to use e.g. "cost" "greater than" "20".
 The property name, values, and the operand can be data driven via binding.